Dunwoody council member wants EMS service terminated following alleged assault

 Dunwoody Police arrested Deannah Williams, an EMT with AMR, on May 12, after she allegedly punched a teen patient who was being transported to a hospital for a mental evaluation, according to 11 Alive News.
 Williams told police she was reacting to being spit on by the patient.
 She was fired from her job.

-City Council member Terry Nall is requested a discussion of AMR be included on Monday’s agenda following the incident.
+City Council member Terry Nall requested a discussion of AMR be included on Monday’s agenda following the incident.
 This incident also follows numerous complaints City Council members have expressed over several months about poor response times from the service.
 Nall said he is calling for DeKalb County to terminate its contract with AMR.

 “DeKalb County leadership needs to step up and terminate the AMR contract and replace its EMS vendor ASAP, as the life safety situation is dire.
 Here in Dunwoody, we must pursue other EMS options to better serve our citizens, as public safety is our Job #1,” Nall said in an email.